midhunkalarikkal/FullDomain/Notes/React.md

 ### `Forwarding` Props ###
 ===========================
-When a parent component needs to pass props through an intermediate component to a deeper child, prop forwarding is used.
+Prop forwarding occurs when an intermediate component takes in props from a parent and directly passes them down to its child component, usually without modification.
+This is useful for components that act as "wrappers" or intermediaries.

 **Example**
 -----------